jakelime/ai-sb-user-149/readme.md

 |j000000001|st00000042|core_major_module-gate030-CUCAAA-hsgrnd     |5/31/08 8:00  |5/31/08 15:41 |
 |j000000001|st00000072|fan_major_module-gate010-CUAXAA-inspt       |8/23/07 16:15 |8/23/07 18:28 |

-A process/task would be assigned to a particular `machine` and `man` required the get the job done.
+A process/task would be assigned to `machine` and `man` required the get the job done.

 ### Visualization

-To visualze the table, we can make use a `gantt chart`.
+To visualize, we can make use of a `gantt chart`.

 Chart by job tasks: